-1. Senco to discuss individual child's circumstances prior to settling if possible with parents.
+1. SENCo to discuss individual child's circumstances prior to settling if possible with parents/carer.
 Gather background information about the child, the family and agencies involved (if any).
 Recognise and appreciate the wishes and aspirations of the child and parents and keep them at the centre of all discussions.

-2. Senco to make contact with other agencies where appropriate for support and advise.
+2. SENCo to make contact with other agencies where appropriate for support and advise.
 Introduction of the setting offer and parents made aware of Wirral’s Local offer with regards to SEND.
-This is so parents are aware of the level of support they can expect from the setting and the local authority.
+This is so parents are aware of the level of support they can expect from the setting and/or the Local Authority (LA).

-4. Senco to set out a clear plan of action to be followed by all practitioners.
-Introduction of Individual Health Care Plan (IHCP), Person Centred Plan (PCP) and and/or an Additional Support Plan (ASP) as appropriate.
+4. SENCo to set out a clear plan of action to be followed by all practitioners.
+Introduction of Individual Health Care Plan (IHCP), Provision Map and/or an Additional Support Plan (ASP) as appropriate.

 5. Key person introduced to child and family and all information shared with them.

 6. Settling in arrangements made and dates set (dates, times and length of settling need to be flexible).

-7. Child to start settling, parents/carer to stay to support child at this time.
+7. Child to start settling, parents/carer to stay and support the child at this time.
 Room to be set up with stimulating activities which the child enjoys (from prior discussion with parents)

 8. Initial settling sessions to be kept short and increased as child becomes more comfortable.
 Parents/carers to leave the child for short periods, becoming longer once settled.

 9. Once parents/carers feel comfortable and child is settled enough, parents can leave child for part of the session.
 If this is a success a started date will be arranged.